 By Marice Richter

-The couple married in 1999 and starred together in an Oxygen network reality show, "Deion & Pilar: Prime Time Love."
+The couple married in 1999 and starred in a reality show, "Deion & Pilar: Prime Time Love," that aired on the Oxygen network.
+Deion Sanders filed for divorce in December.